 - Custom Thank You Pages for WooCommerce

-- Other Email Marketing Platforms like MailChimp or Active Campaign.
+- Other Email Marketing Platforms like Mailchimp or Active Campaign.
 For more, check out how to choose the best email marketing service for you.

-- Other Online Form options like Gravity Forms which will integrate well with your email marketing provider.
+- Other Online Form options like Gravity Forms will integrate well with your email marketing provider.
 It is important that the form integrates well with your email marketing platform and wooCommerce.

 Step 1: Create Content Your Audience will Love